sinclairzx81/typebox/readme.md

                                              // }
 ```

-TypeBox provides a `Type.Box(...)` function that creates a container for a set of related types.
-The following creates a `Math3D` box containing related types and a `Vertex` structure that references them with `Type.Ref(...)`.
+Using references, it can be helpful to organize shared types under a common namespace.
+The `Type.Box(...)` function can be used to create a shared definition container for related types.
+The following creates a `Math3D` container and a `Vertex` structure that references types in the container.

 ```typescript
 const Math3D = Type.Box({                     //  const Math3D = {